-The New Monetarist Economics blog is written by Stephen Williamson, former Vice President of the St. Louis Fed and offers an extremely in-depth view of current monetary policy and economics.
-While a top pick for professionals, this blog is not suited for beginners, as the math and economic theory is much too deep.
+The New Monetarist offers an extremely in-depth view of current monetary policy and economics.
+While a top pick for professionals, it is not the best blog for beginners as the math and economic theory are too deep.
+This fantastic blog is written by Stephen Williamson, former Vice President of the St. Louis Fed.

 ROGER FARMER’S ECONOMIC WINDOW

-Roger Farmer is Research Director at NIESR, London, and Professor of Economics at the University of Warwick in the UK.
-He is also a Distinguished Professor of Economics at UCLA and considers his views as a “blend of Keynesian and classical ideas.”
-The topics in his blog cover macroeconomic issues such as Federal Reserve policy.
+In Roger Farmer’s Economic Window blog, author Roger Farmer shares his views on macroeconomic issues including Federal Reserve policy.
+Farmer, a Research Director at NIESR, London, Professor of Economics at the University of Warwick in the UK, and Distinguished Professor of Economics at UCLA, considers his views to be a “blend of Keynesian and classical ideas.”

 This macroeconomics focused blog is written by David Beckworth, Senior Research Fellow at the Mercatus Center at George Mason University and a former U.S. Treasury economist.
-The blog highlights section is easy to navigate and is a great place to learn about specific economic events.
-David also has an excellent podcast that features well-known economists, ay of whom are featured on this list.
-The podcast and blog are both worth checking out.
+This blog is highly navigable, making it a great place to do research and learn about specific economic events.
+A great choice for beginners, students, and professionals alike, this blog is definitely worth checking out.

-Claus Vistesen, the blogger behind Alpha.Sources, is a Danish economist and Chief Eurozone Economist for Pantheon Macroeconomics.
-The content revolves around Vistesen’s insightful views and ideas on economics and finance.
+Alpha.Sources’s content revolves around author Claus Vistesen’s insightful views and ideas on economics and finance.
+Vistesen is a Danish economist and Chief Eurozone Economist for Pantheon Macroeconomics.
 In addition to his economics posts, he also writes fiction and sometimes includes it in his blog as well.

-Bill Mitchell, a Professor of Economics and Director of the Centre of Full Employment and Equity (COfFEE), at the University of Newcastle, NSW, Australia, is the author of his self-titled Macroeconomics focused blog.
-The blog primarily discusses modern monetary theory in global economics.
+This blog primarily discusses modern monetary theory in global economics.
+Bill Mitchell, a Professor of Economics and Director of the Centre of Full Employment and Equity (COfFEE), at the University of Newcastle, NSW, Australia, is the author of this self-titled macroeconomics focused blog.

-True Economics is written by Constantin Gurdgiev, a Russian economist based in Dublin.
+True Economics covers economic ideas and analysis of current news stories and global economic events.
+This highly detailed blog is best suited for those with at least an intermediate knowledge of macroeconomic concepts.
+This blog is written by Constantin Gurdgiev, a Russian economist based in Dublin.
 He is Professor of Finance at the Middlebury Institute of International Studies at Monterrey, California, and an Adjunct Professor of Finance with Trinity College, Dublin.
-His blog covers economic ideas and analysis of current news stories and global economic events.
-This blog is highly detailed and is best suited for those with an intermediate knowledge of macroeconomic concepts.

 IN THE LONG RUN

-In the Long Run is written by Colin Lloyd, an expert in financial markets with over 30 years of experience.
-Lloyd started this blog to “provide longer term macroeconomic commentary and guidance for financial market investors” as well as “provide some new insights and provoke debate.”
-The blog covers macroeconomics, finance, and investments.
+In the Long Run covers macroeconomics, finance, and investments.
+Writer, Colin Lloyd, an expert in financial markets with over 30 years of experience, started this blog to “provide longer term macroeconomic commentary and guidance for financial market investors”.

-Daniel Nevins, CFA, has over thirty years of experience in the field of professional investment and has worked for both J.P.
+Nevins Research focuses on independent thinking, as opposed to the “mumbo jumbo of mainstream, textbook economics.”
+This is a great blog for anyone wanting a different viewpoint than that of the mainstream.
+Daniel Nevins, CFA, is the author and founder of Nevins Research.
+He has over thirty years of experience in the field of professional investment and has worked for both J.P.
 Morgan and SEI Investments.
 He is also an expert in the field of behavioral economics research.
-His blog focuses on independent thinking, as opposed to the “mumbo jumbo of mainstream, textbook economics.”
-This is a great blog for anyone wanting a different viewpoint than that of the mainstream.

 THE GRUMPY ECONOMIST

-Microeconomics blogs cover economic issues specific to individuals and firms.
-Their primary focus is on how these specific areas relate to both individuals and firms.
+Microeconomics blogs discuss economic issues specific to individuals and firms.
+If macroeconomics blogs are a wide lens, microeconomics blogs are more of a zoomed-in closeup shot of the economy.
+Their primary focus is on how economics relates to both individuals and firms.